VMatrix1900/draft-service-metadata-in-BGP-LS/draft-ls-idr-bgp-ls-service-metadata.md

 {: #fig-Metadata-Path-Attribute title="Metadata Path Attribute TLV format"}

 - Type: identify the Metadata Path Attribute, to be assigned by IANA.
-- Length: the total number of the octets of the value field.
+- Length: the total number of octets of the value field.
 - Value: contains multiple sub-TLVs.

 There are three types of Edge Service Metadata sub-TLVs defined in {{I-D.ietf-idr-5g-edge-service-metadata}}:

 1. Site Preference Index indicates the preference to choose the site.
 2. Capacity Index indicates the capability of a site.
-One Edge Site can be in full capacity, reduced capacity, or completely out of service.
+One Edge Site can be at full capacity, reduced capacity, or completely out of service.
 3. Load Measurement indicates the load level of the site.

-To collect these information, this document defines TLVs reusing the name and format of the TLVs defined in {{I-D.ietf-idr-5g-edge-service-metadata}}.
+To collect this information, this document defines TLVs reusing the name and format of the TLVs defined in {{I-D.ietf-idr-5g-edge-service-metadata}}.

 ## Prefix SID Attribute TLV {#prefix-SID}

-In some cases, there may be multiple sites connect to one Edge(egress) router through different interfaces.
-Generally, a overlay path, such a overlay tunnel will be used between the ingress router and the egress for steering the traffic to the best site correctly.
+In some cases, there may be multiple sites connected to one Edge(egress) router through different interfaces.
+Generally, an overlay tunnel will be used between the ingress router and the egress for steering the traffic to the best site correctly.
 In SR-MPLS networks or SRv6 networks, a prefix SID is needed.
 For example, some SRv6 Endpoint Behaviors such as End.DX6, End.X can be encoded for each site so that the egress router can steer the traffic to the corresponding site.
 The Prefix SID TLV defined {{RFC9085}} can be used to collect this information.

-The Prefix SID TLV is an optional TLV to carry the Prefix SID associated to the edge site.
+The Prefix SID TLV is an optional TLV to carry the Prefix SID associated with the edge site.
 The TLV format is illustrated in {{fig-Prefix-SID}}.

 ~~~
       0                   1                   2                   3